* This is a sponsored post for Welsh Lamb *

 - Rosemary - This is the perfect herb to go with lamb.
 You could use dried basil instead, which would go well with the tomatoes.

-Two: Add the flour to the diced lamb.
-Mix well so that all the lamb is coated.
+- Two: Add the flour to the diced lamb.
+Mix well so that all the lamb is all coated.

-Three: Heat the oil in a pan and add the coated lamb.
-Heat so that the lamb is browned on all sides, about 5 minutes.
+- Three: Heat the oil in a pan and add the coated lamb (a).
+Heat so that the lamb is browned on all sides, about 5 minutes (b).
 Once browned, set aside.

-Four: Add the diced carrot, celery and onion to the pan.
-Cook until softened, about 5 minutes.
+- Four: Add the diced carrot, celery and onion to the pan (a).
+Cook until softened, about 5 minutes (b).

-Five: Add the softened vegetables to the slow cooker and then add the lamb.
+- Five: Add the softened vegetables to the slow cooker and then add the lamb, garlic and rosemary.

-Seven: Add the tomato purée and chopped tomatoes.
-Mix well.
+- Seven: Add the chopped tomatoes and mix well.

 Why Welsh Lamb?